-Nadia Gorenstein, born in St. Petersburg (1970), is an Israeli artist, designer, and collector.
-She graduated the Department of Visual Communication in the NB School of Design (Wizo), Haifa, and earned a Bachelor’s Degree in History and Art from Tel Aviv University.
+Nadia Gorenstein, is an Israeli artist, designer and collector.
 She works and lives in Tel Aviv, together with her spouse and two children.

 Design.
 Nadia began her professional career as a graphic designer for a number of renowned designers in Tel Aviv.
 In 1997 she founded the ‘Nadia Gorenstein’ studio for branding and design, where she works as an independent art director, specializing in lifestyle and fashion.
 Among her clients are Sigal Dekel, Caligula, Ronen Chen, Golf & Co., AKIM, Fedex, Regba, and others.

 Art.
 Alongside her work as a designer, Nadia has evolved over the years as a multidisciplinary artist who combines various materials in her work: wood, paper, textile, metal, and ‘ready-made’.
 She uses techniques such as wood carving, sculpting in clay and in paper, drawing, print, collage, assemblage, embroidery, sewing and more.

 Nadia draws inspiration from different sources and periods in art, and infuses critical humor within a global and multicultural worldview.

 Period pieces serve to inspire her and form a basis for her sculpture.
 She extracts them from their original contexts and creates images that are de-familiarized by constructing disassembled parts into compositions that provide them with new meanings.